jeffrey-w/smart-home-simulator/README.md

 ##### Permission
 A simulated user can take on many roles (parent, child, guest, stranger).
-Each role has assigned permission, restricting or adding their available functionalities.
+Each role has assigned permission, restricting or adding their existing available functionalities.
 These roles can be changed and attributed to other users by the user running the simulation.

 ##### Location
-The user running the simulation can change the location of any involved user, moving them to another room.
+The user running the simulation can change the location of any involved user including themselves, moving them to another room.
 It is to be noted that a user cannot be in more than one room, simultaneously.

 ##### Temperature